 I also recommend picking up Soap & Cosmetic Labeling by Marie Gale, Good Manufacturing Practices by Marie Gale, Essential Oil Safety by Robert Tisserand, The Illustrated Encyclopedia of Essential Oils by Julia Lawless, and Liquid Soapmaking by Jackie Thompson.

 Would you be willing to look over my recipe and help me make it the best ever?

 I would be happy to evaluate your soapmaking recipe and recommend improvements or changes.
 Soap recipe consultations are the most common type of consultation sessions I do!

-Most recipe consultations require about an hour of time, and involve me reviewing the oil choices, superfat, lye solution strength, and process of soapmaking being used.
+Recipe reviews involve me reviewing the oil choices, super fat, lye solution strength, the process of soapmaking being used, and any trouble spots you list in your intake questionnaire.
 Completed consultations receive a full PDF overview of the expected performance and examples of recommended changes.